JohnnyFee/johnnyfee.github.io/source/_posts/2017-01-01-10-rx-java-observable-observer.md

+---
 layout: post
 title: "Rx Java Concept"
 description: ""
 category: Rx
 tags: [rx, java]
 ---

+## Rx

+Designing an API with Rx in mind doesn’t influence the entire architecture, because we can always fall back to `BlockingObservable` and Java collections.
+But it’s better to have wide range of possibilities that we can further trim down if necessary.

 ## Observable vs Observer vs Subscription